 The attorney who represents Proctor has said his client was acting in self-defense during the altercation with Glenn.

 "As the District Attorney reviews this case, my hope is that Chief Beck’s recommendation is considered with the utmost gravity.
 No one is above the law, and whenever use-of-force crosses the line, it is our obligation to make sure that principle is upheld," L.A.
 Mayor Eric Garcetti said in a statement.

 At the time of the shooting, Beck said he was "very concerned" about the incident.

 Correction: An earlier version of this story was mistaken about officer Clifford Proctor's race.
-KPCC regrets the error.
+It also identified Glenn with an incorrect first name.
+KPCC regrets the errors.

 This story has been updated.